Josh Duhamel Marries Miss World America Audra Mari - E! Online

 They do!

-Josh Duhamel married Audra Mari during an intimate ceremony in the actor's home state of North Dakota on Sept.
+Josh Duhamel married Audra Mari during an intimate ceremony in the couple's home state of North Dakota on Sept.
 10, an eyewitness confirms to E!
 News.

 As seen in photographs, the groom donned a traditional black tuxedo, complete with old-school coattails and a white bowtie for the big day, while the bride wore a voluminous gown with puffy sleeves, high-neck and long veil.